C0D3RLK/rproxy_shortcut/README.md

+#Reverse-Proxy ShortCut-Installer Script By Kanthzone Networks
+#Author Kanth Raj | 86kanth@gmail.com

+me=1.0.2
+env=readme

 # rproxy_shortcut
 Nginx Reverse Proxy Shortcut Tool.
 This tool is to give you a simple UI in terminal to manage your nginx reverse proxy server.
 Like Adding subdomain in by just a second, whitelisting IP, blacklisting IP, Enabling/Disabling domains, Checking and applying configuration.

 ==========Note from author===================